sany2k8/wikis/Step-by-Step Guide to Set Up and Use GitHub action.md

 ### 1. Understand What GitHub Actions Are

 GitHub Actions let you automate workflows in your GitHub repository.
 You define workflows in YAML files that run on specific events like pushes, pull requests, or on a schedule.
-Each workflow contains jobs made of steps that run scripts or reusable actions[^3][^4].
+Each workflow contains jobs made of steps that run scripts or reusable actions.

 ---

 ### 2. Create the Workflow Directory and File

 - In your GitHub repository, create a directory named `.github/workflows`.
-- Inside this directory, create a YAML file for your workflow, e.g., `ci.yml` or `github-actions-demo.yml`[^1][^6].
+- Inside this directory, create a YAML file for your workflow, e.g., `ci.yml` or `github-actions-demo.yml`.

 ---